It's likely that 2018 will be the year of DevSecOps.

 Moreover, AWS has substantial provisions for security built in from the start, Easter said.
 It will take some discipline and cultural effort for it to spread within any given environment, which is why a grassroots approach to DevSecOps has the best chance for success.

-Yet, nevertheless, DevSecOps has become a common perspective across cloud platform providers, said Rhett Dillingham, an analyst at Moor Insights & Strategy in Austin, Texas.
-Cloud-native development methods, particularly DevOps and microservices architecture, drive cultural and organizational change that empowers developers to move fast on innovation in experimentation and time-to-market while they are tasked with more distributed responsibility for the availability, security, and cost management of their applications.
+Nevertheless, DevSecOps has become a common perspective across cloud platform providers, said Rhett Dillingham, an analyst at Moor Insights & Strategy in Austin, Texas.
+Cloud-native development methods, particularly DevOps and microservices architecture, drive cultural and organizational change that empowers developers to move fast on innovation in experimentation and time to market while they are tasked with more distributed responsibility for the availability, security and cost management of their applications.

 "This distributes first-level operational responsibility for security while the centralized security function focuses further on strategy, policies and tools to best standardize and minimize the developer workload and take second-level operational responsibility for addressing high-severity risks and incidents," Dillingham said.